 From 2014-2020 I conceptualized, co-founded, and was associate director of the Autism Center at Hebrew University.
 Shifting my focus to research, I began a tenure-track position and formally established this lab in July 2020.

-I am the Director of the Jerusalem Region of the Azrieli National Centre for Autism and Neurodevelopment Research, which our lab is part of, and have served on Israel Ministry of Health committees to establish policy on the diagnosis of young autistic children as well as the diagnosis of autistic adults.
-I am on the advisory committees for Hebrew University's Center for Disability Studies and Autism Center.
-Every once in a long while, I blog here about autism, disabilities, and parenting.
+I am the Director of the Jerusalem Region of the Azrieli National Centre for Autism and Neurodevelopment Research, which our lab is part of, and serve on the Israel Ministry of Health's expert committee on autism.
+I am on the advisory committee for Hebrew University's Center for Disability Studies and, every once in a long while, I blog here about autism, disabilities, and parenting.

 Dr. Judah Koller